iLASIK™ Maker Has a Clear Vision of Modern Manufacturing

 The Consultant

 To provide guidance on the selection and set up of modular assembly workstations, Mr. Ratté called on Shannon Kieser of Techni-Tool Inc. in Mesa, Arizona.
-Together they reviewed a number of potential workstation designs, finally deciding on the Dimension 4 Workstations from Treston IAC LLC in Brea, California.
+Together they reviewed a number of potential workstation designs, finally deciding on the Dimension 4 Workstations from IAC LLC in Brea, California.

 Mr. Ratté is an accomplished and capable manager and planner.
 Why not just pick equipment manufacturers and begin ordering?
 The short answer is awareness of limitations in your own knowledge.
 The difference in lab furnishing equipment, even among products offered by a single vendor, is subtle and often confusing.
 A consultant experienced in facility design and workflow efficiency can help avoid costly errors, and more importantly, can provide a quicker route to a successful solution.
-Ms. Kieser, in the case of AMO, brought a thorough knowledge of the modular workstation capabilities and installation needed to shape a rapid plan, and bridged the communications with the sales and engineering departments at the equipment manufacturer, Treston IAC LLC.
+Ms. Kieser, in the case of AMO, brought a thorough knowledge of the modular workstation capabilities and installation needed to shape a rapid plan, and bridged the communications with the sales and engineering departments at the equipment manufacturer, IAC LLC.
 In addition to helping to create the ultimate design, Kieser's involvement allowed Mr. Ratté to continue focusing on the daily management of an operating facility.

 The Manufacturer

-Treston IAC LLC (Treston IAC), of Brea, California, states their mission as the improvement of organization, function and atmosphere of their customers' production and assembly work areas, inspection stations, and research laboratories.
-Treston IAC approaches this mission through such innovations as multi-part extruded aluminum uprights used on their Dimension 4 workstations, their unique Power Distribution System for versatile power control (of key import to the AMO installation), and through the employment of a certified ergonomist to assure maximum usability in their designs.
-Treston IAC workstations have been developed to deliver improved efficiency anywhere workers are either seated or standing on the job.
-Treston IAC's modular Dimension 4 workstations were selected by AMO after an exhaustive examination of all the choices available to them.
+IAC LLC (IAC), of Brea, California, states their mission as the improvement of organization, function and atmosphere of their customers' production and assembly work areas, inspection stations, and research laboratories.
+IAC approaches this mission through such innovations as multi-part extruded aluminum uprights used on their Dimension 4 workstations, their unique Power Distribution System for versatile power control (of key import to the AMO installation), and through the employment of a certified ergonomist to assure maximum usability in their designs.
+IAC workstations have been developed to deliver improved efficiency anywhere workers are either seated or standing on the job.
+IAC's modular Dimension 4 workstations were selected by AMO after an exhaustive examination of all the choices available to them.

 The Process–120 days to Launch

 Questions, questions, questions—Answers!
-While Keith Ratté is busy asking questions of the various potential equipment vendors, in the case of Treston IAC a flurry of questions come back.
+While Keith Ratté is busy asking questions of the various potential equipment vendors, in the case of IAC a flurry of questions come back.
 This is obviously a critical time, and if potential vendors aren't questioning you, you probably aren't being taken seriously.
 Questions about space, physical requirements of the assembly product, operator motion, material transfer and how the ergonomics of the work flow are going to be handled must be asked and answered to achieve the most productive end.

 During this process with AMO, several preconceived notions on how the assembly cells would function were jettisoned.
 The team of customer, consultant and manufacturer worked together solve snags and other critical details.
-Application Support Manager, Dave Verrill of Treston IAC, who coordinated the technical planning on the AMO project, says of Techni-Tool's Ms. Kieser, "I absolutely love Shannon.
+Application Support Manager, Dave Verrill of IAC, who coordinated the technical planning on the AMO project, says of Techni-Tool's Ms. Kieser, "I absolutely love Shannon.
 After review with AMO, she sent back my layouts with countless notes.
 When you read through her notes you could tell that not a single detail was overlooked."
 Several rounds of plans and reviews took place over several weeks.
 Everything from workstation size, storage, power, materials and even colors are reviewed and finely tuned.
-Responsiveness proved key, with Techni-Tool and Treston IAC quickly turning around revised plans and engineering reviews to allow AMO to stay on schedule.
+Responsiveness proved key, with Techni-Tool and IAC quickly turning around revised plans and engineering reviews to allow AMO to stay on schedule.

 So what made the Dimension 4 workstations (D4) the choice of the world's top vision diagnostic and laser correction systems manufacturer?
 It begins with configurability.
 The D4 is a modular system allowing single- or double-sided workstations to be linked together in a variety of configurations: straight lines, or L- or U-shaped cells.
 AMO chose to utilize two modified U-shaped cells to best accommodate their workflow.
 According to Ratté, "As manufacturing volume and testing requirements increase, we can easily add more cells and expand those already in place.
 The D4's modularity makes this evolution a more simple process."
 In addition, the Dimension 4 offers the ESD protection capability that is essential for AMO's critical electronics assembly.